 Data analysis is one of the fundamental know hows of anyone interested in Machine Learning, both as a hobby or as a career.

 Some books have the goal of getting you comfortable with Python while at the same teaching you the basics of Data Science and Machine Learning.
-It is very important to be familiar with the most used Python Libraries for these fields: Pandas, Numpy, Matplotlib, Skelarn, Keras….
+Also, there are great Big Data Books out there.
+Lastly, it is very important to be familiar with the most used Python Libraries for these fields: Pandas, Numpy, Matplotlib, Skelarn, Keras….

 These Data analysis books will teach you just how to do that, while also explaining some of the basics of Machine Learning, Probability and Statistics.
 Check them out!

 Python Data Science Handbook is a reference manual and learning resource that teaches its readers statistical and analysis methods crucial to data science.
 You will learn how to do Exploratory Data Analysis (one of the most important steps of a Machine Learning project, where we get insights from the data), using the three most well known Python Libraries for this: Pandas, Numpy, and Matplotlib.
 Read the full review.

 Python for Data Analysis is a book that has the goal of getting its readers super-comfortable playing around with structured data in Python.
 It explains how to manipulate, process, clean, and efficiently crunch data in Python using the most well known libraries for this: Numpy and Pandas.
 Read the full review.